10 Best Minimalistic Running Shoes Reviewed

 - Some issues with durability

 - Some runners would have liked a tad more support from the upper.

 Saucony Virrata 2

 The Virrata 2 is a comfortable and stable running shoe.
-It's lightweight with Quick-dry mesh for good breathability, it has a sock-like fit for comfort, and good heel support.
-Additionally, it offers ethylene vinyl acetate in the midsole for good cushioning, and it is quite flexible.
+It's lightweight, features a Quick-dry mesh to keep feet dry and cool, supports the heel, and a snug sock-like fit.
+Additionally, it an EVA foam midsole for good cushioning and is very flexible.

 Durability / Quality